Arts

 a mostly white ceramic sculpture in the shape of a seashell with glazed surface

 Veronika Dirnhofer presents a cross-section of her painterly, graphic, and sculptural works from the past five years in her exhibition.
 Abstract and expressively colorful in her paintings, more restrained and conceptual in her paper works, and finally, formally unadorned and "raw" in her ceramics: The central focus for Veronika Dirnhofer is always the connection between artistic expression and societal engagement.
 "All human beings are born free and equal in dignity and rights," reads the artist's website right on the homepage.
 Veronika Dirnhofer places Article 1 of the Universal Declaration of Human Rights as a premise before her artistic output.
 Abstract art, to which Veronika Dirnhofer particularly adheres in her paintings, has historically faced the "accusation" of being committed to "art for art's sake," operating in an echo chamber that does not concern itself with societal responsibility and the role of art and artists in society precisely because the depicted contents exist outside a clearly readable and interpretable sphere, and thus, are considered apolitical.
 Veronika Dirnhofer proves the opposite in her artistic endeavors: The experiences of the pandemic, migration, memory culture, and literature, especially those of female writers, serve as crucial reference points.
 Those who engage with Veronika Dirnhofer's art do not encounter individual works but rather a large, interconnected project: "I am a very political person, and the space in which I mentally operate manifests itself abstractly."
-(Text, Art curation: Dr. Lisa Ortner-Kreil)
+(Text: Dr. Lisa Ortner-Kreil, Art curator)

 62nd exhibition: Julia Burek